0xHyperbart/celsiustransactionsdata/README.md

 # Celsius Transactions Data

-This is a repo which lets you build an indexable sqlite3 database of the transactions from the [Celsius court filling](https://gizmodo.com/celsius-execs-cashed-out-bitcoin-price-crypto-ponzi-1849623526).
+This is a repo which lets you build an indexable sqlite3 database of the coin transactions from the [Celsius court filling](https://gizmodo.com/celsius-execs-cashed-out-bitcoin-price-crypto-ponzi-1849623526).

 ## How to use
 1. You will need `pdftk`